SAML-Toolkits/ruby-saml/README.md

 1. Signing your SP Metadata XML
 2. Signing your SP SAML messages
-3. Encrypting IdP Assertion messages, and decrypting them upon receipt (EncryptedAssertion)
+3. Decrypting IdP Assertion messages upon receipt (EncryptedAssertion)
-4. Verifying signatures on IdP Assertion messages
+4. Verifying signatures on SAML messages and IdP Assertions

 In order to use functions 1-3 above, you must first define your SP public certificate and private key: